dotnet/Kerberos.NET/README.md

 ## Using the Authenticator

 Ticket authentication occurs in two stages.
 The first stage validates the ticket for correctness via an `IKerberosValidator` with a default implementation of `KerberosValidator`.
-The second stage involves converting the ticket in to a usable `ClaimsIdentity`, which occurs in the `KerberosAuthenticator`.
+The second stage involves converting the ticket in to a usable `ClaimsIdentity` (a `KerberosIdentity : ClaimsIdentity` specifically), which occurs in the `KerberosAuthenticator`.

 The easiest way to get started is to create a new `KerberosAuthenticator` and calling `Authenticate`.
 If you need to tweak the behavior of the conversion, you can do so by overriding the `ConvertTicket(DecryptedData data)` method.